chetz09/chetz09.github.io/_pages/about.md

   - /about.html
 ---

-I am a **Postdoctoral Researcher at Harvard Medical School / Massachusetts General Hospital**, working on molecular and quantitative MRI for cancer and gene-therapy imaging.
+I am a **Scientist at Harvard Medical School / Massachusetts General Hospital**, working on molecular and quantitative MRI for cancer and gene-therapy imaging.
 My research sits at the intersection of **MR physics, pulse-sequence programming, and machine learning** — I design quantitative imaging biomarkers that translate from preclinical scanners to the clinic.

-Before joining Harvard/MGH in August 2025, I was a Scientist I at the **University of Wisconsin–Madison**, and before that a postdoc at **MD Anderson Cancer Center** with Prof. Mark Pagel.
-I earned my PhD in Biomedical Engineering in Italy as a **Marie Skłodowska-Curie Research Fellow** at CNR-IBB (Turin) and the University of Campania "Luigi Vanvitelli" (Naples).
+Before joining Harvard/MGH, I was a Scientist at the **University of Wisconsin–Madison**, and before that a postdoc at **MD Anderson Cancer Center**.
+I earned my PhD in Biomedical Engineering in Italy as a **Marie Skłodowska-Curie Research Fellow** at CNR-IBB (Turin).

 ## 🔬 Research interests